 Governor Stein Announces More Than $52 Million of Investment in Rural Communities

-NORTH CAROLINA, June 20 - Governor Josh Stein today announced that the Rural Infrastructure Authority (RIA) has approved nine grant requests for local governments totaling $2,941,000.
-The grants include commitments creating a total of 137 jobs.
-The public investment in these projects will attract more than $52 million in additional private and public investment.

 “North Carolina’s rural communities are excellent places to live, work, and do business,” said Governor Josh Stein.
-“The latest rural infrastructure grants strengthen these communities even more by helping to create jobs, access to health care, and strengthen downtowns.”
+“The latest rural infrastructure grants support these communities even more by helping to create jobs, expand access to health care, and strengthen downtowns.”

 The RIA is supported by the rural economic development team at the North Carolina Department of Commerce.
 RIA members review and approve funding requests from local communities.
 Funding comes from a variety of specialized grant and loan programs offered and managed by the North Carolina Department of Commerce’s Rural Economic Development Division, which is led by Assistant Secretary for Rural Development Reginald Speight.
 Grants support a variety of activities, including infrastructure development, building renovation, expansion and demolition, and site improvements.